NetCordDev/NetCord/Documentation/guides/discord-entities/users.md

 ---
-title: Working with Users
+title: Working with Discord Users and Guild Members in NetCord
-description: User entities, properties, and operations
+description: Access and manage Discord user data in C#.
+Learn about users, members, avatars, presence, and user operations with NetCord.
+omitAppTitle: true
 ---

 # Working with Users